Den1al/flask-boilerplate/README.md

 ## About

-For a long time I created my Flask application from scratch or assemble it from previous pieces of code.
+For a long time I created my Flask applications from scratch or assembled them from previous pieces of code.
 Therefore, I created this boilerplate that will be the codebase for every Flask app that I'll produce in the future.
 Some of the parts in this boilerplate are originated from various code bases, therefore they are